Designing Your Cat Wall

 Corners, Doors, and Windows

-Corners – One of our latest shelves is a 12″ fabric platform that sits on a single plank bottom.
-This is nice for outside corners because you can stagger them back and forth on either side of the wall to create a path around the corner.
+Corners – One of our latest shelves is the 12″ Shelf which has a fabric pad attached and sits on a single mounting plank bottom.
+Because you can stagger them back and forth on either side of the wall to create a path, this is a good solution for outside corners.

 Installing hammocks over doorways